awslabs/amazon-qldb-shell/README.md

     edit_mode: "Emacs", // or Vi default: Emacs

     // Can be toggled to suppress some messaging when runnning in interactive mode
-    display_welcome: true // the default; can be set to false
+    display_welcome: true, // the default; can be set to false
     display_ctrl_signals: true,

     // Determines whether or not metrics will be emitted after the results of a query are shown.